 In taking into account individual circumstances, WCAT would err if it improperly fettered a discretion conferred on it under the Act and policy.
 However, providing a decision according to the merits and justice of the case under s.
 250 does not mean that the panel's focus is solely on the individual case.
 A decision must also be consistent with the Act, policy and WCAT precedent decisions.
-As well, a good decision should be consistent with previous (non-precedent) WCAT decisions published in the Workers' Compensation Reporter unless the conflict is identified and the reasons for the departure articulated in a coherent manner.

 An important component of "the merits and justice of the case" [s.
 99(2), s.
 250(2)] involves ensuring that like cases are decided in a like manner.
 If different panels render inconsistent decisions, without drawing meaningful distinctions or adequately explaining why the cases are being decided differently, it creates a sense that the decision-making process is arbitrary or unfair.
 The credibility of the tribunal is undermined by such a result.
-If appellate decision making is viewed as unpredictable, this also makes more difficult the task of a representative attempting to advise a client as to whether an appeal is warranted.
+If appellate decision-making is viewed as unpredictable, this also makes more difficult the task of a representative attempting to advise a client as to whether an appeal is warranted.

 In the absence of a binding policy or WCAT precedent decision, panels may on occasion have good reasons which lead them to different conclusions on similar issues.
 These different approaches may both be viable under the Act.
 However, the reasons for such differences must be clearly articulated in a meaningful fashion.
 It must be made clear whether the circumstances are so different as to be distinguishable, or a different outcome was found to be otherwise warranted.
 Such tensions may be necessary and helpful in the initial development of the understanding of an issue, but cannot be left unresolved indefinitely.
-Although conflicts may occur during periods of development, over the long term WCAT decisions will support established positions on law, medicine, science, and the interpretation of legislation, regulations and policy.

 The legislature has taken specific measures in Bill 63 to promote consistency and predictability.
-These include s.
-250(2) and 251 concerning the binding nature of policies of the board of directors, and s.
+These include sections 250(2) and 251 concerning the binding nature of policies of the board of directors, and s.
 250(3) concerning the binding nature of WCAT precedent panel decisions.
 Having regard to this legislative intent, WCAT will recognize consistency and predictability as important values in adjudication.

 In sum, WCAT will make its decision based on the merits and justice of the case pursuant to s.
 250(2) of the Act.
-Consistency and predictability, and respect for the policy of the board of directors, and for WCAT precedent panel decisions, will also be key to WCAT decision making.
+Consistency and predictability, and respect for the policy of the board of directors, and for WCAT precedent panel decisions, will also be key to WCAT decision-making.